 The main opposition party, the National Union for the Total Independence of Angola (UNITA), led by Isaias Samakuva, received 51 parliamentary seats (26.67% of the vote), while an emerging third political force, the Broad Convergence for the Salvation of Angola–Electoral Coalition (CASA-CE) doubled its representation in Parliament with 16 seats (9.54%).

 The Social Renewal Party (PRS) and the National Front for the Liberation of Angola (FNLA) received 2 and 1 seats respectively (1.35% and 0.93%), but the National Patriotic Alliance (APN) did not win a seat in Parliament (0.51%).

 More than 9.3 million people were registered to vote in the recent polls, which were witnessed by international observers.

 Angola has maintained political stability since the end of the 27-year civil war in 2002.
 In 2010, a Constitution established a presidential parliamentary system with the president no longer elected by direct popular vote but instead as the head of the party winning the most seats.
 The 2010 Constitution sets a limit of two, five-year presidential terms.

-Internationally, Angola is becoming more assertive and has been demonstrating steadfast commitment to peace and stability in Africa, in particular in the Great Lakes region, whereAngola has secured a commitment to economic and political sanctions against armed rebel groups for the first time.
+Internationally, Angola is becoming more assertive and demonstrating a more steadfast commitment to peace and stability in Africa, in particular in the Great Lakes region, whereAngola has secured a commitment to economic and political sanctions against the region’s armed rebel groups.

-Angola has made substantial progress in economic and political terms since the end of the war.
-However, the country continues to face massive developmental challenges which include reducing the dependency on oil and diversifying the economy, rebuilding its infrastructure, improving institutional capacity, governance, public financial management systems, human development indicators and the living conditions of the population.
+Angola has made substantial economic and political progress since the end of the war in 2002.
+However, the country continues to face massive development challenges, which include reducing its dependency on oil and diversifying the economy; rebuilding its infrastructure; and improving institutional capacity, governance, public financial management systems, human development indicators, and the living conditions of the population.